-What More Should Unilever Do?
+In Regards to Fragrance Disclosure, What More Should Unilever Do?

 - Go all the way.
 Unilever has committed to disclosing fragrance ingredients present at a concentration of at least .01% of the products formula (100 ppm).
 This will leave small amounts of undisclosed and potentially hazardous ingredients that can have health impacts at extremely low doses, or persistent and bioaccumulative ingredients that should not be used at any level.

 - Globalize it.
 Unilever’s announcement is largely U.S. specific.
 Make it available for all products globally.